29 May 2023

 I wish I had comparably lucid descriptions of how NVC breaks down with social injustices.
 I have some incomplete understanding from my own experience.

 NVC teaches avoidance of language offering “objective” judgement in favor of describing one’s subjective experience.
 (I-statements!)
-But speaking this way from a privileged position in a world which overwhelmingly values the feelings of the privileged over the experiences of the oppressedsocial injustice implicitly centers the perspective of privilege.
+But speaking this way from a privileged position in a world which overwhelmingly values the feelings of the privileged over the experiences of the oppressed implicitly centers the perspective of privilege.
 We must diligently avoid this on the merits.
 And as it generally offends the heck out of people in a marginalized position when they hear it, degrading the conversation.

 Consider a white person using the NVC template and saying to a Black interlocutor, “When you told me that my actions were racist, I felt very uncomfortable.”
 Even if that white speaker does not hold Black people responsible to ensure their emotional comfort, or to ensure the ease of white people in general — even if the Black listener has direct experience demonstrating this commitment by the white speaker — in a world which insists on white comfort every turn, the painful inference is unavoidable.
-In a position of privilege one must actively counter the expectation that the oppressed must be deferential to the concerns of the privileged.
-NVC’s grounding in a presumption of goodwill cannot address this need.

 NVC’s method of empathetic listening — asking about an interlocutor’s experience, listening, then reflecting back one’s understanding of what they say — can fail badly coming from a position of privilege.
 I have been in conversations in which I have tried to say that I support the legitimacy of a marginalized person’s anger, saying back my understanding of what the anger was about, and asking that person to tell me more to improve my understanding ... and had it read as arrogating my right to decide whether the anger was legitimate, demanding details of the circumstances before I would consider it justified to my satisfaction, which I understand because denying both of those is a familiar pattern I am sure my interlocutor had experienced in countless other interactions.
 Our conversations cannot set aside the context of a world which makes unreasonable demands on the marginalized.
 Pervasive injustices makes an uncharitiable reading of privileged speech and thought natural, even a necessity for survival in a hostile world.